-Research publications: Neuroprotective Developmental Care (NDC or the Possums programs) by date of publication:
+Neuroprotective Developmental Care (NDC or the Possums programs) research publications and publications for health professionals

 Ball H, Taylor CE, Thomas V, Douglas PS, Sleep Baby and You Working Group.
 Development and evaluation of ‘Sleep, Baby & You’ - an approach to supporting parental well-being and responsive infant caregiving.
 Plos One.
 2020;15(8): e0237240

 Douglas, Pamela.
 Pre-emptive intervention for Autism Spectrum Disorder: theoretical foundations and clinical translation.
 Frontiers in Integrative Neuroscience.
 2019:doi.org/10.3389/fnint.2019.00066